EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

     * Uses up to four Arduino Pro Micros to provide up to four emulated original Xbox controllers, connected via a custom PCB to a MAX3421 USB Host Controller IC (the same IC used in Arduino USB Host Shields).
     * Unfortunately, the MAX3421 is not (to the very best of my knowledge) available in a through-hole package making it tough work for a hobby project.
 Some people laugh in the face of surface mount soldering; I am not amongst them.
     * You can flash the [ogx360 master binary](https://github.com/Ryzee119/ogx360/releases) to a Leonardo/Pro Micro in the same way as this project's and it will work with a wired controller.
 This doesn't seem to be documented in the otherwise comprehensive readmes.
 Be careful with the rumble though.
 * [Another Ryzee199 project](https://github.com/Ryzee119/ogx360_t4) pretty much meets the aims of this one (simple, no soldering, other controller support) but relies on the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html).
-This works with the Arduino IDE, PlatformIO etc but is a more expensive option, reflecting the fact the board has an integral USB host, SD card, ethernet support etc and a 32bit processor.
+This works with the Arduino IDE, PlatformIO etc but is a more expensive option, reflecting the fact the board has an integral USB host, SD card, ethernet support etc. and a 32bit processor.
 But very straightforward.
 * [The XBOXPadMicro project](https://github.com/bootsector/XBOXPadMicro) allows for a customised controller to be built to work with a classic Xbox Console, using an Arduino's digital input pins.
     * Doesn't include any USB host functionality, so you can't plug another controller into it.
 It has everything you need to build/adapt a custom controller, however.
 I plan to use this to get a [TAC-2](https://en.wikipedia.org/wiki/TAC-2) working with PC/Xbox.
 Nobody needs more than one button, as the Amiga port of Street Fighter 2 demonstrated...
     * It's written in C and would need some work to adapt it for use with the broader Arduino ecosystem, allowing it to be adapted for use with USB controllers.
 * [The Arduino XInput library](https://github.com/dmadison/ArduinoXInput) has everything needed to build a project to make an Arduino appear as an Xinput controller (the protocol used by the Xbox, successor consoles and Windows) except the vendor-specific HID challenge/response code needed to work with an actual Xbox console.
 So it will work with Windows/Linux/Mac but not the console itself.
 * This project and both of Ryzee119's use the [Arduino USB Host Shield Library](https://github.com/felis/USB_Host_Shield_2.0) to handle communication between the device and the Xbox One/360 controller.
-The speed with which you can pick up an Arduino, a shield and have a PS4/Xbox One/360/etc controller talking to Linux/Windows/Mac via serial is really impressive.
+The speed with which you can pick up an Arduino, a shield and have a PS4/Xbox One/360/etc. controller talking to Linux/Windows/Mac via serial is really impressive.
 It's well supported and has support for a wide range of USB controllers, including great example sketches.

 # Development/Building the Binary